Jack-Holligan/QuenchedMesons/README.md

 As such,
 not all results obtained will be bitwise identical when run on different computers.
+Parallelism effects
+may also cause results to differ very slightly between different runs on the same hardware.
-Such differences are well outside the precision we consider in this work, and do not affect ourconclusions.
+Such differences are well outside the precision we consider in this work, and do not affect our conclusions.

 This analysis was originally performed manually using Mathematica, and was automated after the fact